Shortcuts

 He was bolder, and more inquisitive.
 He took more risks.

-Until then one day he stayed out until it had been dark for nearly two hours.
-We nearly called the police and the next day I phoned Jess to ask her what she thought I should do.
+The next day I phoned Jess to ask her what she thought I should do.

-“He knows the safe routes,” she said, loud music and shouting in the background, “I taught him carefully.”
+“He knows the safe routes,” she said, loud music and shouting in the background.
+“I taught him carefully.”

-“But what if he takes one of the unsafe routes?”, I asked.
+“But what if he takes one of the unsafe routes?”
+I asked.

 There was a long pause on the line.

-“Do you think he might?”, Jess asked.
+“Do you think he might?”
+Jess asked.

 “I don’t know.
 Do you think he might?”

-I followed him with my eyes hoping he knew how much I loved him, and wishing I was able to show it in a way that didn’t embarrass him or make him respond in ways that hurt my feelings.
+I followed him with my eyes, hoping he knew how much I loved him, and wishing I was able to show it in a way that didn’t embarrass him or make him respond in ways that hurt my feelings.

 Then he went missing again.